 - 5 lb ground beef

-- 1-2 red peppers diced
+- 1-2 red or green bell peppers diced

 - 1/2 large yellow onion diced